idaholab/moose/modules/doc/content/sqa/moose_sdd.md

 may inherit from one of MOOSE's systems to providing an implementation meeting his or her needs.
 The design of each of these systems is documented on the mooseframework.org wiki in the Tutorial section.
-Additionally, up-to-date documentation extracted from the source is maintained on the the mooseframework.org documentation site after every successful merge to MOOSE's stable branch.
+Additionally, up-to-date documentation extracted from the source is maintained on the the moosefram<ework.org documentation site after every successful merge to MOOSE's stable branch.
 After these objects are created, the can be registered with the framework and used immediately in a MOOSE input file.
-!sqa-end!
+!template-end!

-!sqa! item key=system-structure
+!template! item key=system-structure
 The MOOSE framework architecture consists of a core and several pluggable systems.
 The core of MOOSE consists of a number of key objects responsible for setting up and managing the user-defined objects of a finite element simulation.
 This core set of objects has limited extendability and exist for